Three Decades of Dedication to Safety

 …To Our Headquarters Today

 Our long-term standards leadership is a legacy created by our founder, Geoffrey Peckham.
-For nearly three decades, Geoffrey has played a vital role in leading U.S. and international standards harmonization efforts for product safety labels and workplace safety signs, including evacuation pathmarking systems.
-He currently serves as chair of the ANSI Z535 Committee for Safety Signs and Colors, chair of ISO/TC 145 – Graphical Symbols, and is a member of many industry-specific standards committees related to safety signs and labels for buildings, machinery and products.
-Geoffrey brings the following credentials and experience to the compliance expertise at Clarion:
+For three decades, Geoffrey has played a vital role in leading U.S. and international standards harmonization efforts for product safety labels and workplace safety signs, including evacuation pathmarking systems.
+He currently serves as chair of ISO/TC 145 – Graphical Symbols, and is a member of many industry-specific standards committees related to safety signs and labels for buildings, machinery and products.
+Geoffrey brings the following credentials and experience to the compliance expertise at Clarion Safety:

 - Member, ANSI Z535 Main Committee, 1992-present